Yacht Destination

 Yacht Charter Guide to Corsica

-If you’re seeking a luxury yacht charter that offers an entirely different experience than traditional Mediterranean hotspots such as the Amalfi Coast, French Riviera / Cote d’Azur or the Balearic Islands, then head to Corsica where you’ll be charmed by an island of diverse landscapes, vast history and robust cuisine.
+If you’re seeking a Corsica yacht charter that delivers a refreshingly different experience from traditional Mediterranean hotspots such as the Amalfi Coast, the French Riviera / Côte d’Azur or the Balearic Islands, Corsica is an inspired choice.
+This captivating island charms visitors with its dramatic and varied landscapes, rich history and bold, authentic cuisine — all best discovered from the comfort of a luxury yacht.

 Yacht at anchor, Corsica